The semiconductor laser revolution

 The VCSEL grating structure also has inherent limitations to the single mode, power levels that can be produced.
 So, although VCSELs can achieve high speeds and can be produced cost-effectively, their limited single mode performance makes them unsuitable for high-speed datacoms and long-distance telecoms.
 These limitations also restrict their use in sensing applications to relatively short distances.

-Laser technology comparison chart
+Laser features comparison chart

 Why 1310nm and 1550nm wavelengths are critical in fibre optics.